Bdthomson/ec2_spark/README.md

 Now in the Instances tab you should see your 4 nodes, all with the name 'newNode'.
 Change one of them to namenode, and the other three to datanode1, datanode2, and dataenode3.
 (When you click on a node, the bottom console populates with details about that node.

 When spawning multiple nodes, the private ip addresses of my nodes have always been next to eachother (i.e. 60, 61, 62, and 63).
 It might be convenient if you name the lowest one namenode, and the rest datanode1,2 and 3 by increasing ip).

+IMPORTANT: When you get to end of this guide and have a working Spark environment, the Scala shell that runs on the machine you've now designated as `NAMENODE` will take up a hefty chunk of memory.
+It is important that you upgrade the namenode to a `t2.small` machine, so that it has 2GB of RAM minimum.

+To do this, first select the namenode in the AWS console.
+With ONLY the namenode selected, go to `Actions > Instante Settings > Change Instance Type`.
+This will bring up a new window, choose `t2.small` and hit apply.

+Now select all 4 of your machines and select `Actions > Instance State > Start`.
+You now have 4 working EC2 Instances.

 ### Important